TIBCOSoftware/snappydata/docs/setting_up_jdbc_driver_qlikview.md

 2. In the **Profiles** tab, click **Create Profile**.

 3. Enter a profile name.
-For example, SnappyData.
+For example, ComputeDB.

 4. Click **Set As Default** to set it as the default profile.